SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "And Mike?"
 He placed his hand on the portfolio.
 "Thank you for writing this.
 Whatever happens with publication, thank you for doing the work of witness."

 Four days passed.
-I worked the irrigation ditches and helped repair a neighbor's fence and tried not to think about Carlos reading my manuscript.
+I worked the irrigation ditches, helped repair a neighbor's fence, and tried not to think about Carlos reading my manuscript.
 But Chehata saw through me.

 "You're worried," she said on the third night.